 Our agents are extensively trained in the underwriting criteria and requirements for burial insurance coverage with emphysema.

-Funeral Funds has access to many life insurance companies and can compare insurance policies, benefits, and premium.
-We will shop your application to different emphysema friendly life insurance companies to ensure that you get the best policy tailored to your individual needs.
+Funeral Funds has access to many life insurance companies and can compare insurance policies, benefits, and premiums.
+We will shop your application to different emphysema-friendly life insurance companies to ensure that you get the best policy tailored to your individual needs.